mohsen1/yek/README.md

 ```

 > [!NOTE]
-> When max-size is reached, `yek` will throw away all of the less important files and generate
+> When max-size is reached, `yek` will throw away all of the less important files and generate output with only the most important files that fit within the size limit.

 Process multiple directories: